CodeQL documentation

 Sources

-To mark a source of data that is controlled by an untrusted user, we create a class extending UntrustedFlowSource::Range.
+To mark a source of data that is controlled by an untrusted user, we create a class extending RemoteFlowSource::Range.
 Inheritance and the characteristic predicate of the class should be used to specify exactly the dataflow node that introduces the data.
 Here is a short example from Mux.qll.

-class RequestVars extends DataFlow::UntrustedFlowSource::Range, DataFlow::CallNode {
+class RequestVars extends DataFlow::RemoteFlowSource::Range, DataFlow::CallNode {

 RequestVars() { this.getTarget().hasQualifiedName("github.com/gorilla/mux", "Vars") }